 OFFICE HOURS.
 I try to keep a balance: Stop by anytime, but prefer my scheduled office hours.
-I consider 3:15-5:00 pm everyday to be my unofficial office hours this semester, but on some Tuesdays and Wednesdays I will have conflicts during that time.
+Please note that my teaching schedule this semester prevents me from holding office hours on MWF afternoons (usually a popular office-hour time).
+Please plan accordingly.
 Also, any time my door is closed, it means I'm doing something uninterruptable, such as making an important phone call.
-Rather than knocking, please come back in a few minutes or send me an email.
+Do not bother knocking; instead, come back in a few minutes or send me an email.

 DRESS AND DEPORTMENT.
 Please dress in a way that shows you take class seriously-more like a job than a slumber party.
-(If you need to wear athletic clothes because of activities before or after class, that's ok, but try to make yourself as profession-looking as possible.)
+(If you need to wear athletic clothes because of activities before or after class, that's ok, but try to make yourself as professional-looking as possible.)
 If you must eat during class (for schedule or health reasons), please let the instructor know ahead of time; we will talk about how to minimize the distraction.

 ELECTRONIC DEVICES.
 Please talk to me before using a laptop or other electronic device for note-taking.
-I will discourage you from doing so; if you can convince me that it truly aides your comprehension, then I will give you a stern warning against doing anything else besides note-taking.
-Trying out programming concepts on your own during class time is not productive because it takes you away from class discussion; that is what lab time is for.
-You cannot multitask as well as you think you can.
+You will need to convince that it truly aides your comprehension.
+No student has convinced me yet, but if you're the first one then I will give you a stern warning against doing anything else besides note-taking.
+Trying out programming concepts on your own during class time (for example) is not productive because it takes you away from class discussion.
+You cannot multi-task as well as you think you can.
 Moreover, please make sure other electronic devices are silenced and put away.
 Text in class and DIE.